MgMyatHtayKhant/shopping-list-project/README.md

    >You can delete note by clicking cross icon button.
    >You can check notes created date time by hovering notes title.
 So you can use it for searching.
    >You can search specific a note or notes by typing its created date time on search input field near log out.
-   >Next you click Images Tab
+   >Next you click Images Tab.

 4. Images Tab
    >You are in Images Tab now.